-The saying, “what’s old is new again” is true for the coliseum as it once again became home of the Los Angels Rams in 2016.
+The saying, “what’s old is new again” is true for the coliseum as it became home of the Los Angels Rams in 2016 for four seasons.
 The coliseum has been the home to many great events since its opening in 1923 including the site of two Olympics, the Super Bowl, World Series, multiple college football teams and two NFL franchises.

 Constructed as a memorial to Los Angeles World War I veterans in the early 1920s, the coliseum opened in 1923 and became the home of the USC Trojans football team with a seating capacity just over 75,000.
 The capacity was increased to over 101,000 for the 1932 Summer Olympics.
 The history of professional football began in 1946 when owner of the Cleveland Rams, Dan Reeves, moved his team to the city, becoming the first NFL team to move to the west coast.
 They played their first game at the coliseum on September 29, 1946 against the Philadelphia Eagles.
 The Rams spent more than three decades at the coliseum before moving to Anaheim Stadium after the 1979 season.
 The Rams played their final game at the Los Angeles Coliseum on December 16, 1979 against the New Orleans Saints.
 Two seasons later, the Raiders moved south from Oakland to the coliseum, playing their first game on November 22, 1982.
 The Raiders called Los Angeles home for just 12 seasons before moving back to the Oakland Coliseum after the 1994 season.